emilkje/juno/README.md

 Loving `Juno`?
 I want to hear from you!
 Create a [new issue](https://github.com/emilkje/juno/issues/new) on [GitHub](https://github.com/emilkje/juno) 🪲

-Got ideas on how we can make `Juno` better?
+Got ideas on how `Juno` can improve?
 I'm all ears!
-Share your thoughts on our [GitHub Discussions](https://github.com/your-github-username/juno/discussions) page 💬
+Share your thoughts by submitting an issue 💬

 I hope `Juno` accelerates your learning, empowers you to code better, and makes programming an absolute joy.
 Happy coding! 💜